srijrao/last-opened/README.md

 - **Configurable Keys:** Users can change which YAML keys the plugin looks for and manages, but the default set matches the initial configuration.
     - `date_last_opened` and `date_last_closed` as defaults.
 - **Configurable Time Formats** Users can define the time format used in the timestamp.
 UTC, local with UTC offset, one timezone in particular, different moment.js formats, etc.
-    - ISO 8601 Format with local offset as default
+    - ISO 8601 Format with local offset as default in Obsidian

 ### Future Plans
 - **Additional Timestamps:** Future versions may add support for tracking and adding timestamps for other events in the YAML frontmatter.
 This is not included in the current version.